Eero Nelimarkka

 Eero Aleksander Nelimarkka (10 October 1891 – 27 January 1977) was a Finnish painter.
-He is best known for depicting the flat landscapes of Ostrobothnia known as lakeus but he also produced portraits of notable Finns and family members.
+He is best known for depicting the plain landscapes of Ostrobothnia but he also produced portraits of notable Finns and family members.

 Biography

-Eero Nelimarkka was born in Finland on 10 October 1891 at Vaasa, the son of Erkki Nelimarkka, a tailor, and Maria Nelimarkka (née Koivukangas).
-In 1912 Nelimarkka studied at Académie de la Grande Chaumière and in Académie Julian.
+Nelimarkka was born in Finland on 10 October 1891, at Vaasa, the son of Erkki Nelimarkka, a tailor, and Maria Nelimarkka (née Koivukangas).
+In 1912, Nelimarkka studied at Académie de la Grande Chaumière and in Académie Julian.

-In 1945 professor and artist Nelimarkka established "The Nelimarkka Foundation".
+In 1945, Nelimarkka established "The Nelimarkka Foundation".
 The founders also included J. A. Hollo.
 The mission of the Nelimarkka Foundation is to preserve and promote Eero Nelimarkka's production and life's work.
-In 1964 he built the Nelimarkka Museum on his father's farm at Alajärvi in southern Ostrobothnia.
+In 1964, he built the Nelimarkka Museum on his father's farm at Alajärvi in southern Ostrobothnia.
 Its core collection of some 1700 works is owned by the Nelimarkka Foundation.

+Nelimarkka died on 27 January 1977, aged 85, in Helsinki.
 He is buried in the Hietaniemi Cemetery in Helsinki.